It can be a challenge, but with proper setup you can wow your customers with four color process printing.

 When it comes time to print your four color process job, you will print from the lightest color to the darkest, so your color order will be yellow, magenta, cyan, black.
 If you are printing with a white underbase, you will print that first.
 Because the goal with four color process screen printing is to have the ink colors blend to create a myriad of tones, you will print wet-on-wet.
 There is no flashing between colors, unless you are printing a white underbase, and in that case, only the underbase is flash cured.

 The biggest challenge in four color process screen printing is laying down the same amount of ink on each substrate to create consistent images.
 Because of that, automatic screen printing machines work best for four color process printing.
 However, it can be done successfully on a manual screen printing press, but you must be careful to use only one print stroke per color, and the ink must be lifted and not allowed to retouch the stencil once the print has been made.
+By the way, if you want to see all the T-shirts printed using this technique – watch all new episodes of The Walking Dead online!
 To lay down only a light layer of ink, use a gentle print stroke with the squeegee at a low angle.

 Your first four color process job can provide your shop with a major challenge, but by using quality artwork and the right garment, and by setting up and carrying out your screen printing process carefully, you will be awarded with a beautifully detailed screen print.
 Looking for the right equipment to get started?
 Let’s talk screen printing!